research

 Brief Descriptions of my current and past projects

-I am very grateful to be advised by Prof. Swabha Swayamdipta and to be collaborating with students in the USC NLP Department and USC Dworak-Peck School of Social Work!
+I am grateful to be advised by Prof. Swabha Swayamdipta and to be collaborating with students in the USC NLP Department and USC Dworak-Peck School of Social Work!

 High Level Motivation